odpi/egeria-docs/site/docs/concepts/schema.md

 ## Related Information

+[Data classes](/concepts/data-class) provide the ability to define logical data types to complement the schema elements.

+### Open Metadata Types

 Open Metadata types for connecting schemas to other types of elements:

 * **[0503 Asset Schema](/types/5/0503-Asset-Schema)** - for the relationship between an Asset and